zaphar/ucg/docsite/site/content/reference/expressions.md

 Binary Operators
 ----------

-UCG has a numver of binary infix operators.
+UCG has a number of binary infix operators.
 Some work only on numeric values and others work on more than one type.

 ### Numeric Operators